 I first got into swimming at the age of 3 as my parents wanted me to learn a life skill.
 I fell in love with it straight away and knew that I wanted to be a swimmer.
-I have two older sisters who I’ve always looked up to and who inspired me to become competitive but I didn’t think I would ever become a multiple Olympic, World, Commonwealth and European medalist.
-I competed in four Olympic finals, winning two gold and two bronze medals in Beijing and London respectively.
+I have two older sisters who I’ve always looked up to and who inspired me to become competitive but I didn’t think that I would ever become a multiple Olympic, World, Commonwealth and European medallist.
+I competed in four Olympic finals, over two Games, winning two gold and two bronze medals in Beijing and London respectively.

-The extra special bonus in my career came by breaking the World Record in the 800m freestyle in 2008.
-The record was 19 years old, as old as I was in Beijing; it was the highlight of my career and a stand out moment for me personally.
-I still can’t believe I get to say I’m the greatest swimmer that Great Britain has ever produced and I share the record as Great Britain’s most decorated female Olympian!
+An extra special bonus in my career came when breaking the World Record in the 800m freestyle in 2008.
+The record was 19 years old, the same age I was in Beijing; it was the highlight of my swimming career and a stand out moment for me personally.
+I still can’t believe I get to say I’m the greatest swimmer that Great Britain has ever produced!

 I was incredibly privileged to have been part of Team GB at our home Olympic Games in 2012.
 To experience the whole atmosphere, spirit and camaraderie of London is something I will never forget.